Bey & Associates – Atlanta Office Address

 During the 1960s, Atlanta played a central role in the Civil Rights Movement.
 Dr. Martin Luther King, Jr., Ralph David Abernathy, and others championed a massive movement.
 It helped Atlanta earn a reputation of being a city “too busy to hate.”
 The city’s progression-focused ideals set it apart from most other cities in the south and still do.

 Atlanta is truly a global city.
-It’s ranked worldwide as a Beta+ world city.
-This is according to Loughborough University’s Globalization and World Cities Research Network.
 Its economy ranks 18th among world cities and 7th in the nation.
 Businesses in Atlanta contribute to the following:

 - Global Commerce